Connecticut Maxillofacial Surgeons, llc

 by Paul A. Schnitman, DDS, MSD

 This article discusses a method for the predictable fabrication of fixed detachable maxillary reconstructions that abut and precisely follow the gingival contours — regardless of implant angulation or position.
 The technique reorders the traditional implant protocol and delays abutment selection until the definitive tooth position has been established.
-In this manner, final abutment selection and framework design become a single, integrated process
+In this manner, final abutment selection and framework design become a single, integrated process that results in improved aesthetics, reduced angulation difficulties, and elimination of the phonetic concerns traditionally associated with fixed maxillary prostheses.

 Download Article